top of page

 Think of it like building a house.
 You need a solid framework that guides people through the experience.

-Here’s how to structure a pillar post that works:
+Here’s how to structure a pillar post:

 Start with a strong intro